Our New Building

 The greenest building in Trail

-The plan for the near future is to renovate the office building, transforming a two-storey, 9,000 square foot building into a state of the art space for the delivery of a variety of different community programs.
-Working with local builders and engineers, the Skills Centre has developed a plan for the renovation of the building which will result in the greenest building in Trail and one of the most inclusive and accessible.
+We have transformed a two-storey, 9,000 square foot building into a state of the art space for the delivery of a variety of community programs.
+Working with local builders and engineers, the Skills Centre has renovated the building into the greenest building in Trail and one of the most inclusive and accessible.

-The building will support a wide range of community-focused programming from poverty reduction programming to economic development activities.
+The building now supports a wide range of community-focused programming from poverty reduction to economic development activities.

-The renovation will showcase the future of sustainable buildings and building design in a region that is already known for its industrial engineering prowess.
+The renovation showcases the future of sustainable buildings and building design in a region that is already known for its industrial engineering prowess.

 A huge investment in downtown Trail